JetBrains/intellij-sdk-docs/topics/appendix/api_internal/api_internal.md

 <!-- Copyright 2000-2022 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-<excerpt>Lists private API annotated with ApiStatus.Internal/IntellijInternalApi and corresponding replacement.</excerpt>
+<link-summary>Lists private API annotated with ApiStatus.Internal/IntellijInternalApi and corresponding replacement.</link-summary>

 This page lists commonly used API annotated with [`org.jetbrains.annotations.ApiStatus.Internal`](https://github.com/JetBrains/java-annotations/blob/master/common/src/main/java/org/jetbrains/annotations/ApiStatus.java) or [`IntellijInternalApi`](%gh-ic%/platform/util/src/com/intellij/openapi/util/IntellijInternalApi.kt)